stevenyap/react-stack/README.md

 The goal of the stack is to create a conventional paradigm in thinking and toolchain that maximise developer's happiness in creating *real-time* web app.

+## Get Started
+To get started, simply clone this repo into your local directory, run `yarn install` and you can start hacking!

 ## Background
 Building real-time app is difficult due to complexity in updating DOM, syncing with the database via web socket/API, and offline persistency.